Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <br><br>
 Whites do not earn more than any other race in any industry.
 Government jobs are the best place for equality for males and females, but not non-binaries.
 Government and education jobs are the best industries to find equal pay for all races.

+2. Plots made in Tableau.
+- An interesting question that I could not answer is, "Are the salaries for non-binary the lowest because they are younger than the other genders?"
+- Salaries for males are highest, followed by females and last by non-binaries.
+This is evident in all industries.